 - Tech Infantry has Miro Creed, bodyguard for Idol Singer Priscilla Savant, and the romance between them.

 - Sabastian, in The Graystone Saga, spends his time Bodyguarding a Badass with whom he's been in love for the last two decades.
 He mixes this up with Hopeless Suitor, which might explain why he's perpetually in a bad mood.

 Brock: Not really, it's more like I work for him—wait a minute, no!

-Finn had a crush on Princess Bubblegum, who he's rescued on countless occasions, in Adventure Time.
+- Adventure Time: Finn had a crush on Princess Bubblegum, who he's rescued on countless occasions.

-Zig & Sharko: Marina's bodyguard Sharko is in love with her but unfortunately for him Marina has a crush on the villain, Zig, instead.
+- Zig & Sharko: Marina's bodyguard Sharko is in love with her but unfortunately, although Marina shares his feelings for her, she also has a crush on the villain, Zig.

-Inverted in the Slaves of the Republic-trilogy of Star Wars: The Clone Wars.
+- Star Wars: The Clone Wars: Inverted in the Slaves of the Republic-trilogy.
 Miraj Scintel, the slaver queen blackmailed Anakin to act as her bodyguard because she had a crush on him, by using the captured Obi-Wan and Ahsoka as leverage.
-Anakin of course couldn't stand her (and given his background, that's understandable).
+Anakin couldn't stand her (and given his background, that's understandable).